arcus/education_modules/bash_conditionals_loops/bash_conditionals_loops.md

 <div class = "important">

-**Variables in Bash**
+**Assigning Variables in Bash**

-Variables in Bash are assigned using the equals symbol `=` with **no spaces** around it.
-When you want to refer to a variable that you defined, use the dollar symbol `$` followed by the variable name, again with no spaces separating them.
+Variables in Bash are assigned values using the equals symbol `=` with **no spaces** around it.
+When you want to refer to a variable later, use the dollar symbol `$` followed by the variable name, again with no spaces separating them.

 </div>